A-K Valley notebook: Spring sports realignment affects area teams

 Thursday, April 19, 2018 | 11:12 PM

-The WPIAL released baseball, softball and lacrosse alignments for the 2019 and '20 seasons Wednesday.
+The WPIAL released baseball, softball and lacrosse alignments for the 2019 and 2020 seasons on Wednesday.

 Riverview is jumping from Class A to 2A in softball, joining Apollo-Ridge in Section 2-2A.
 Springdale is dropping from Class 2A to A, replacing Riverview in Section 3-A alongside Leechburg and St. Joseph.
-Kiski Area and Plum were split apart in Class 5A.
-The Cavaliers will compete in Section 1 with Albert Gallatin, Armstrong, Connellsville, Franklin Regional, Latrobe, Laurel Highlands and Penn-Trafford, and the Mustangs will play in Section 2-5A with Gateway, Hampton, Mars, Oakland Catholic, Penn Hills, Shaler and Woodland Hills.
+Kiski Area and Plum were split apart in Class 5A; the Cavaliers will compete in Section 1 with Albert Gallatin, Armstrong, Connellsville, Franklin Regional, Latrobe, Laurel Highlands and Penn-Trafford, while the Mustangs will play in Section 2-5A with Gateway, Hampton, Mars, Oakland Catholic, Penn Hills, Shaler and Woodland Hills.

 Plum is dropping from Class AAA to AA in boys lacrosse, where the Mustangs will join Freeport in Section 1-AA.